Forsyth County Schools

-Forsyth County Schools is a public school district in Forsyth County, Georgia, United States, based in Cumming.
-FCS serves over 51,000 students and is the largest employer in the county with over 8,000 full-time employees and substitutes.
-Out of 180 school districts, FCS is the seventh largest school system in Georgia.
+Forsyth County Schools (FCS) is a public school district in Forsyth County, Georgia, United States, based in Cumming.
+FCS serves over 54,000 students and is the largest employer in the county with over 8,000 full-time employees and substitutes.
+Out of 180 school districts, FCS is the fifth largest school system in Georgia.

 History

-The district was established in 1860 as one of the first free public school systems in Georgia.
+The district was established in 1873.
+At that time, there were a total of 1,456 students, with 114 being black or African American and 1,342 being white.
+The district's oldest school still in operation is Big Creek Elementary School built in 1939.

 Schools

-There are 22 elementary, 11 middle and 8 high schools as of the 2021–2022 school year.
+There are 23 elementary, 11 middle and 8 high schools as of the 2024–2025 school year.

 In Georgia, FCS has 10 National Blue Ribbon Schools, 12 Governor's Office of Student Achievement award-winning schools, is an Advanced Placement (AP) Honor Roll District, has the highest credit rating from Moody's and SP (1 of 17 in the U.S.) and the highest SAT score.
 Among Metro-Atlanta and large districts, FCS has the highest ACT score, highest CCRPI score, highest county graduation rate (94%) and the highest financial efficiency rating (5/5 stars).

-FCS provides a variety of unique learning opportunities for students, including the opportunity to earn high school credit in middle school, AP credits and college dual enrollment courses in high school, the STEM Academy at Forsyth Central High School, and an International Baccalaureate program at South Forsyth High School.
+FCS provides learning opportunities for students, including the opportunity to earn high school credit in middle school, AP credits and college dual enrollment courses in high school, the STEM Academy at Forsyth Central High School, and an International Baccalaureate program at South Forsyth High School.
 The district was the first in Georgia to make up inclement weather days with online learning.